Clinical Trial of New HIV Vaccine Suggests That 97% Of Participants That Got It Developed the Desired Antibodies

 Results

 The Scripps research included 48 healthy individuals.
-Some of them got the vaccine and the rest got a placebo injection.
-Researchers then examined whether the vaccine they developed is safe rather than does it prevent HIV.
-They were interested in whether or not individuals who were given the vaccine developed more effective antibodies than the group who was given the placebo.
-The results of the study suggested that 97% of participants that got the vaccine developed the desired antibodies.
+Some of them got the vaccine, and the rest got a placebo injection.
+Researchers then examined whether the vaccine they developed is safe, rather than does it prevents HIV.
+They were interested in whether or not individuals who were given the vaccine developed more effective antibodies than the group that was given the placebo.
+The results of the study suggested that 97% of participants who got the vaccine developed the desired antibodies.

 Conclusion